-a) Contract number.
+- a) Contract number.

-b) Lot number.
+- b) Lot number.

-c) Sublot number.
+- c) Sublot number.

-- d) Location of each individual core. - e) be tested by Date of shotcrete placement.
+- d) Location of each individual core.

+- e) Date of shotcrete placement.

-f) Date of extraction.
+- f) Date of extraction.

-Cores shall be placed in a plastic bag, sealed to prevent loss of moisture and provided to the Contract Administrator to determine compliance with this specificationalong with MTO Form PH-CC-433A, Concrete Mix Design Submission Form A, of the concrete mix design and the MTO form PH-CC-340, Field Sample Data Sheet - Concrete, on which the field data for the cores is recorded, for testing by the Owner.
+Cores shall be placed in a plastic bag, sealed to prevent loss of moisture and provided to the Contract Administrator along with MTO Form PH-CC-433A, Concrete Mix Design Submission Form A, of the concrete mix design and the MTO form PH-CC-340, Field Sample Data Sheet - Concrete, on which the field data for the cores is recorded, for testing by the Owner.